TABLE-Foreign investors turn net buyers of Japan shares

 Thursday.

-Foreigners bought a net 133.3 billion yen of shares in the week through Nov.
-17, after
+They bought a net 195.2 billion yen of shares in the week through Oct.
+20, after selling a

 FOREIGN INVESTMENT IN JAPAN: